AmpereComputingAI/yolov5-demo/README.md

 YOLOv5 is a family of object detection architectures and models pretrained on the COCO dataset.

-This demo runs YOLOv5 object detection and classification ML inference using provided source video and outputs it to your browser at a smooth 30 frames per second. with bounding boxes showing classification confidence and inference latency in milliseconds.
+This demo for Ampere Altra/Max systems runs YOLOv5 object detection and classification ML inference using provided source video and outputs it to your browser at a smooth 30 frames per second. with bounding boxes showing classification confidence and inference latency in milliseconds.
 We may also add 60FPS examples.